aaronicsubstances/scalable-ipc/README.md

 ## Features

-  * Based on UDP, and hence available across operating systems and programming platforms.
+  * Based on UDP, and hence available across operating systems and programming platforms unlike Unix domain sockets and Windows named pipes.
-  * **Uses session ids unlike TCP, and so eliminates build up of TCP TIME_WAIT states (e.g when HTTP connections are being set up and torn down rapidly).**
+  * **Uses session ids unlike TCP, and so enables multiplexing unlike in HTTP, eliminates head-of-line blocking in TCP, and eliminates build up of HTTP/TCP TIME_WAIT states (when HTTP connections are not being reused, which is the usual case).**
-  * Exposes configuration parameters such as maximum window length, idle/ack timeout, and maximum retry attempts on a per application basis to cater for different communication needs.
+  * Exposes configuration parameters such as maximum window size, idle/ack timeout, and maximum retry attempts on a per application basis to cater for different communication needs.
 In TCP such parameters can only be configured globally for all operating system connections.
   * **Makes streaming and duplex communication easier at application layer, by providing for idle timeout to be disabled without need for keep-alive packets, and also by leveraging UDP preservation of message boundaries.**
-  * Takes advantage of same host constraint for increased performance by making it possible to increase MTU many times beyond Ethernet circa 1500 limit.
-This more than compensates for the potential drop in efficiency caused by protocol running in OS user mode (unlike TCP which runs in kernel mode).
+  * Optimized towards communications within single machine host, or within LAN, or between similar networks.
+Efficiency of communications between dissimilar networks is of lower priority.
   * Extensible for communication on internal networks (e.g. for use by microservice-based web applications), by allowing for introduction of congestion control, transport security (DTLS), forward error correction, and whatever is possible with custom PDU types and options.